tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 4. Click **Run**.
 The macro will prompt once per Fiji session for an output directory (e.g. `~/Desktop/QC/`), then process the active image.
 5. Inspect the QC overlay image and the QC summary printed to the Log window.

-Per-image processing takes 10–20 seconds on a recent desktop (see [Validation summary](#validation-summary) for indicative timings).
+Per-image processing typically takes a few tens of seconds on a recent desktop (see [Validation summary](#validation-summary) for measured timings on the validation hardware).

 ---